dusty-nv/jetson-inference/docs/webrtc-server.md

 # WebRTC Server

 jetson-inference includes an integrated WebRTC server for streaming low-latency live video to/from web browsers that can be used for building dynamic web applications and remote data visualization tools powered by Jetson and edge AI on the backend.
-WebRTC integrates seamlessly with DNN inferencing pipelines via the [videoSource/videoOutput](aux-streaming.md#source-code) interfaces from jetson-utils, and uses hardware-accelerated video encoding and decoding through GStreamer underneath.
+WebRTC works seamlessly with DNN inferencing pipelines via the [videoSource/videoOutput](aux-streaming.md#source-code) interfaces from jetson-utils, which uses hardware-accelerated video encoding and decoding underneath through GStreamer.
 It supports sending and receiving multiple streams to/from multiple clients simultaneously, and includes a built-in webserver for viewing video streams remotely without needing to build your own frontend:

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/webrtc-builtin.jpg" width="600">